pabloinsente/sf_for_beh_ss/README.md

 #### 2.2 Activate virtual environment

 Creating your venv is the first step.
-To actually use it, you need to active it by running
+To actually use it, you need to active it by running:

 ```Python
 source venv/bin/activate